General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Abstract

 \section{Abstract}

 We present a general central limit theorem with simple, easy-to-check covariance-based sufficient conditions for triangular arrays of random vectors when all variables could be interdependent.
-The result is constructed from Stein's method, but the conditions are distinct from related work.
+The result is constructed from Stein's method, but the conditions are distinct from those of related work.
+Existing approaches require checking bespoke conditions that in many contexts are difficult to verify scientifically and either (i) impose rigid structure, often difficult to interpret and lacking microfoundations (e.g., strong mixing in random fields) or (ii) allow more flexibility but limit the extent of correlations (e.g., sparsity restrictions in dependency graphs).
+Our approach, in contrast, permits researchers to work with high-level but intuitive conditions based on overall correlation.
 We show that these covariance conditions nest standard assumptions studied in the literature such as $M$-dependence, mixing random fields, non-mixing autoregressive processes, and dependency graphs, which themselves need not imply each other.
-This permits researchers to work with high-level but intuitive conditions based on overall correlation instead of more complicated and restrictive conditions such as strong mixing in random fields that may not have any obvious micro-foundation.
-As examples of the implications, we show how the theorem implies asymptotic normality in estimating: treatment effects with spillovers in more settings than previously admitted, covariance matrices, processes with global dependencies such as epidemic spread and information diffusion, and spatial processes with Mat\'{e}rn dependencies.
+We apply our result practical settings previously not covered in the literature, such as treatment effects with spillovers in more settings than previously admitted, covariance matrices, processes with global dependencies such as epidemic spread and information diffusion, and spatial processes with Mat\'{e}rn dependencies.\\ {\bf Keywords:} Central limit theorem, dependent data, Stein's method